 Foods with high GI raise blood glucose levels fast.
 This in turn leads to a high insulin secretion, in order to remove the excess glucose from the bloodstream.

-After eating a glucose-rich food, unless we are physically active or we have just exercised, the excess glucose will end up in the liver and adipose tissue (including the hypodermal adipose tissue, i.e. cellulite).
+After eating a glucose-rich food, unless we are physically active or we have just exercised vigorously for some time, the excess glucose will end up in the liver and adipose tissue (including the hypodermal adipose tissue, i.e. cellulite).

-So consuming a high GI food while inactive will quickly deliver some glucose in that food into the hypodermis (“cellulite layer”), where it will be converted into fat and contribute to the cellulite appearance
+So consuming a high GI food while inactive will quickly deliver some of the glucose in that food into the hypodermis (‘cellulite layer’), where it will be converted into fat and contribute to the cellulite appearance

-Furthermore, excess glucose that is converted into fat by the liver will also ultimately end up in adipose tissues around the body, including the hypodermis (cellulite layer)
+Furthermore, excess glucose that is converted into fat by the liver will also ultimately end up in different adipose tissue depots around the body, including the hypodermis (cellulite layer)

-The higher a food’s GI, the higher the glucose spike > insulin response > consequent cellulite fat accumulation.
+The higher a food’s GI, the higher the glucose spike, leading to higher insulin response and culminating in more hypodermal fat accumulation (cellulite).
 It’s that simple.

 All in all, high GI foods deliver both: